With Zuora Billing, you can easily create and manage your invoice templates. Invoice templates are used to generate PDF invoices for your bills.

-Click your username at the top right and navigate to Billing > Manage Billing Document Configuration, and you can see a special template called System Default Template in the Manage Invoice Rules and Templates tab.
-It can be renamed, but unlike other templates it cannot be deleted.
+To see the system default template, click your username at the top right and navigate to Billing > Manage Billing Document Configuration.
+In the Manage Invoice, Credit/Debit Memo Templates tab, a template called System Default Template is the system default one.
+It can be renamed, but unlike other templates, it cannot be deleted.

-The template file and settings for System Default Template depend on whether or not you have uploaded any custom invoice templates.
+The template file and settings for the system default template depend on whether you have uploaded any custom invoice templates.

-If you have not uploaded any custom invoice templates, your System Default Template is set as the standard Zuora template file that is available to download on the Manage Invoice Rules and Templates page.
-Whether the template setting Uses New Invoice File Generation Service is enabled or not depends on the date you joined Zuora as a customer.
+If you have not uploaded any custom invoice templates, the template called System Default Template is set as the standard Zuora template file, which is available to download in the Manage Invoice, Credit/Debit Memo Templates tab.

-The System Default Template will have the same file as the default template, and also have the same settings for Uses New Invoice File Generation Service and Do not display zero value invoice line items.
+The system default template will have the same file as the custom template, and also have the same settings.

-You can make another uploaded template the default template by clicking the make default link next to it.
-This copies the new default template file and settings to the System Default Template, overwriting its existing contents.
+You can make another uploaded template the default template by clicking make default in the Actions column.
+This copies the new default template file and settings to the template called System Default Template and overwrites its existing contents.

-Clicking make default on an uploaded template does two things:
+Clicking make default for an uploaded template does two things:

-- It copies the template file and all settings from the uploaded template into the System Default Template.
+- It copies the template file and all settings from the uploaded template into the template called System Default Template.

-- It creates a relationship between an uploaded template and the System Default Template.
+- It creates a relationship between the uploaded template and the system default template.

-For as long as the System Default Template and the copied default custom invoice template remain unchanged, the relationship is preserved.
-The message [copied from <template name>] is displayed next to the System Default Template, to indicate that the two templates are the same.
+For as long as the system default template and the copied default custom invoice template remain unchanged, the relationship is preserved.
+Texts are displayed next to the system default template name to indicate two templates are the same.